unciafidelis/unciablog/_posts/2022-04-28-Markdown-Tables.md

 |###### Heading|Tag H6|<h6>Heading</h6>

-The table is slightly different from the original but for me it is better understood hehe.
+The table is slightly different from the original but for me it is better to understand hehe.
 Now the code:

 ```markdown